OnionIoT/documentation/docs/packages/compile-package.md

 These packages have the extension `.ipk` and are compiled specifically for the `mipsel_24kc` architecture.
 The compiled packages can be used for testing on a device to confirm proper operation.

-## What is a package feed?

-A package feed is a collection of package source files stored in a code repository.
-The package source files serve as input when building a package, with the output being an installable package binary.

-Stable packages that are intended for production use cases are compiled from package feeds.
+## Compiling packages for production
-There are various methods to compile packages, but using the OpenWRT SDK is the most efficient way.
-The SDK is a precompiled toolchain intended for the creation of software packages without compiling the whole OpenWRT build system from scratch.

-Onion's OpenWRT SDK wrapper is the recommended method for building packages for Omega2 devices.
-The wrapper makes use of the OpenWRT SDK and features a set of supporting scripts and configurations that make it quicker and easier to build and compile packages.

-## System setup instructions

-Follow the steps outlined above in **System setup for development and production**.
-These steps apply to both environments.

-## Config changes for production
+The following sections cover configuration changes and compiling package feeds for a production environment.

+### Config changes

-### Step 1: Point to the package feed
+#### Step 1: Point to the package feed

 Navigate to the cloned **openwrt-sdk-wrapper** repo to update the `PACKAGE_FEEDS` variable.